sandialabs/chemical-recommender-system/README.md

 # Chemical Recommender System (CRS)

-The Chemical Recommender System (CRS) is an advanced tool designed to assist researchers in identifying and comparing chemical compounds based on various criteria such as structural similarity, thermophysical properties, and toxicity.
-Utilizing state-of-the-art machine learning models and vector databases, CRS streamlines the process of chemical discovery and evaluation, making it an invaluable resource for scientific research and development.
+The Chemical Recommender System (CRS) is a tool designed to assist researchers in identifying and comparing chemical compounds based on various criteria such as structural similarity, thermophysical properties, and toxicity.
+Utilizing state-of-the-art machine learning models and vector databases, the CRS streamlines the process of chemical discovery and evaluation, making it an invaluable resource for scientific research and development.
 The CRS is elastic to user needs, transparent in its methods, and robust in allowing users to incorporate their own models and comparison metrics within CRS runs.
 Explore the documentation below to use the CRS.

-## Instructions to Run

-Warning: The current release of the CRS does not work on ARM64 machines, including M-series Macbooks.
-To run the Chemical Recommender System, first ensure that your machine has docker installed and configured (https://docs.docker.com/engine/install/).
-Then make sure the docker engine is running and download the docker-compose.yml file from this repo.
-Store it in a new directory, enter the directory.
-In here, create a .env file and create your settings as described below in the documentation.
-This is a necessary step to ensure all functionality.
-Finally, and then use the following command:

-`docker compose up -d`

-This will automatically open the web version of the application in your browser at `localhost:5005`.
-You will open up on the home page and the functionality of the CRS is found at the search and batch pages.
-When you are done using the CRS, you can shut down all containers and networks with the command `docker compose down`.
-If you are running into issues, make sure installation has occured correctly by deleting all volumes once the images are pulled and rerunning the compose up command.

-## Command Line Interface (CLI)

-The easiest way to use the CRS is described above through the webapp.
-However, using the CLI, developers can integrate their own machine learning models or comparison metrics they have created.
-To do this, enter the container shell and use the CLI.
-Continue from the previous steps and then:

-`docker exec -it CRS /bin/bash`

-The created terminal in a linux command line for the container and can generally be used as a normal linux machine.
-A variety of ways to use the CRS begin from here and can be further explore below at [Command Line / Developer Integrations](#command-line--developer-integrations).
-Each run will produce an report in the form of a and csv in the container.

-When finished using the CRS, copy resultant output files from the Docker container to your local machine, use the following command.
-You will want to copy over the output directory recursively:

-`docker cp CRS:/app/output /local/path/to/output`

 ## Table of Contents